-The most common symptom of this condition is swelling in the areas of the body where lymph nodes are present.
-More general symptoms include fever, weigh loss, night sweats, fatigue, coughing and itchy skin.
+The most common symptom of Hodgkin’s lymphoma is swelling in the areas of the body where lymph nodes are present.
+Although the swelling is usually painless, it can cause an aching sensation in some individuals.
+More general symptoms include the following:

-The laterocervial lymph nodes in the side of the neck are often enlarged, although their shape is usually preserved since the cancer does not invade the outer capsule of the lymph nodes.
+The laterocervical lymph nodes in the side of the neck are often enlarged, although their shape is usually preserved since the cancer does not invade the outer capsule of the lymph nodes.
 When the surface of an affected lymph node is cut open, the tissue is a white–grey colour and uniform.
-In the nodular sclerosis subtype, a nodular aspect may be present.